 According to the National Mental Health Survey, more than 13% of Indians will experience “deteriorated” mental health at some point in their lives

-It is no surprise then that there are many common mental health illnesses that Indians suffer from.
+It is no surprise, then, that there are many common mental health illnesses that Indians suffer from.

 Here are some of the most common ones: